andars/test-lang/README.md

 Pretty massive kludge as of now, but educational so it's chill.

-It doesn't have integers, but that didn't stop javascript so I'm fine with it for now.
+It doesn't have integers per se, but that didn't stop javascript so I'm fine with it for now.
+Primitives are borrowed from ruby.

 This works:
 ```